 Looking to update your flooring and don't know where to start?
 Wood flooring should be your first port of call.
 Why?
-Wood flooring creates a great backdrop to any contemporary interior, but in period homes it’s also a key element of their historic character.
-But with everything from solid timber to reclaimed to wood lookalikes, where to start?
-Follow our comprehensive guide to choosing wood flooring to find out.
+Wood flooring creates a great backdrop to any contemporary interior, while functioning as a key aspect of a period home's historic character.

 Which wood colour is best for your room?